neo-project/neo-devpack-dotnet/docs/12-expressions.md

     | right_shift_assignment
     ;
 ```

-The left operand of an assignment shall be an expression classified as a variable, or, except for `= ref`, a property access, an indexer access, an event access or a tuple.
+The left operand of an assignment shall be an expression classified as a variable, or, except for `= ref`, a property access, an indexer access, or a tuple.
 A declaration expression is not directly permitted as a left operand, but may occur as a step in the evaluation of a deconstructing assignment.

 The `=` operator is called the ***simple assignment operator***.
 It assigns the value or values of the right operand to the variable, property, indexer element or tuple elements given by the left operand.
-The left operand of the simple assignment operator shall not be an event access (except as described in [§15.8.2](15-classes.md#1582-field-like-events)).
 The simple assignment operator is described in [§12.21.2](12-expressions.md#12212-simple-assignment).

 The operator `= ref`  is called the ***ref assignment operator***.
 It makes the right operand, which shall be a *variable_reference* ([§9.5](9-variables.md#95-variable-references)), the referent of the reference variable designated by the left operand.
 The ref assignment operator is described in [§12.21.3](12-expressions.md#12213-ref-assignment).

 The assignment operators other than the `=` and `= ref` operators are called the ***compound assignment operators***.
 These operators perform the indicated operation on the two operands, and then assign the resulting value to the variable, property, or indexer element given by the left operand.
 The compound assignment operators are described in [§12.21.4](12-expressions.md#12214-compound-assignment).

-The `+=` and `-=` operators with an event access expression as the left operand are called the ***event assignment operators***.
-No other assignment operator is valid with an event access as the left operand.
-The event assignment operators are described in [§12.21.5](12-expressions.md#12215-event-assignment).
+In Neo smart contracts, the `event` keyword is used to declare custom events that can be emitted during contract execution.
+These events are not directly assignable and do not support the concept of event access or event assignment operators as in traditional C#.
+Instead, events in Neo smart contracts are triggered using a specific syntax, typically `Runtime.Notify()` or a similar method provided by the Neo framework.

 The assignment operators are right-associative, meaning that operations are grouped from right to left.

 > *Example*: An expression of the form `a = b = c` is evaluated as `a = (b = c)`. *end example*

 ### 12.21.2 Simple assignment